Acellera/htmd/doc/source/tutorials/analysis/trypsin-benzamidine-binding.md

 len(sims)
 ```

-## Step 2 - Project: protein-ligand contacts
+## Step 2: Project protein-ligand contacts

-For binding, the relevant coordinate is "which protein residue is the ligand currently in contact with". {py:class}`~moleculekit.projections.metricdistance.MetricDistance` computes the distance matrix between two atom selections; with `metric="contacts"` you get a binary contact map per frame between every protein Cα and every ligand heavy atom (1 if the distance is below the `threshold`, 0 otherwise - default `threshold=8` Å).
+For binding, the relevant coordinate is "which protein residue is the ligand currently in contact with". {py:class}`~moleculekit.projections.metricdistance.MetricDistance` computes the distance matrix between two atom selections; with `metric="contacts"` you get a binary contact map per frame between every protein Cα and every ligand heavy atom (1 if the distance is below the `threshold`, 0 otherwise; default `threshold=8` Å).

 ```{code-cell} python
 metr = Metric(sims)